-To create a workforce that reflects the diversity of the Commonwealth and one that embraces, values and respects difference.
+To realize a diverse and inclusive workforce where employees are valued and their talents maximized to make a positive difference in the lives of the citizens of Massachusetts.
 Our ultimate goal is to weave diversity into the fabric of the Commonwealth so that it becomes embedded in the culture of all we do.

 The Commonwealth of Massachusetts believes in respect for all individuals.
 We promote openness to and tolerance of differences in race, ethnicity, religion, gender, culture, sexual orientation, and disability status.